On-demand synthetic monitor executions for CI/CD

 With their ability to be included or excluded from overall monitor results and problem detection, on-demand executions offer many more options than local playback of browser clickpaths.

-The On-demand execution button on synthetic monitor details pages enables you to trigger executions for the selected monitor from all or a selected location.
+The On-demand execution button on synthetic monitor details pages allows you to trigger executions for the selected monitor from all or a selected location.
 It also displays a list of all on-demand executions for the monitor over the preceding six hours, triggered by any user via the web UI or API.

 Any user with the View environment permission at the environment or management-zone level can trigger an execution via the UI.